jerryscript-project/iotjs/docs/Writing-New-Builtin-Module.md

 Contents:

-* Step-by-Step Guide
-  - Writing Builtin JavaScript Module
+* Writing Builtin JavaScript Module
-  - Writing Native Module Builtin
+* Writing Native Module Builtin

-* And More Informations
-  - Implementation Details
+  - Using native module in JavaScript module
+  - Registering native module
-  - Optimization Tips
+  - Native handler
+    * Arguments and Return
+    * Wrapping native object with JS object
+    * Callback

+You can see more information on the [Optimization Tips](Optimization-Tips.md) page.

 It will be easier to write a new IoT.js module if you have background on:

 - [Node.js module](https://nodejs.org/api/modules.html) (for writing IoT.js JavaScript module)
 - [Node.js native addon](https://nodejs.org/api/addons.html) (for writing IoT.js native module builtin)

-# Step-by-Step Guide

 ## Writing Builtin JavaScript Module